vinzdef/pkg_info/README.md

 I never used such a syntax or library so I had to learn it on the fly.

-NOTE: Everything has been written by me some boilerplate files like `dev-server.js`, `webpack.config.js`, and `webpack.production.config.js` which are slightly modified versions of a boilerplate.

 Enjoy looking at my packages!
-- Vincent